MightyMedia/Mighty-Form-Styler/README.md

 ### alternative title when selected value is an empty string

-This can be usefull when you don't use a label for you element but you want the first option to be something like 'Reset filter' and you don't want that value being displayed on de select field.
+This can be useful when you don't use a label for you element but you want the first option to be something like 'Reset filter' and you don't want that value being displayed on de select field.
 See issue #18.

 ```html
 <select name="my-select" data-alt-title="Select option">